L'Argent des autres: Plot

 Henri Rainier is a senior manager at the Miremant bank.
 He makes loans to an adventurous client, the Chevalier d'Aven, knowing that he has the backing of his superiors.
 However, the relationship proves financially disastrous, and the bank is faced with having to cover up its massive deficit.

-The bank's directors want to disassociate themselves from the scandal and, as Rainier's client is now accused of fraud, they hold him responsible and fire him on the spot.
+The bank's directors want to disassociate themselves from the scandal and, as Rainier's client is now accused of fraud, they make him a scapegoat and fire him on the spot.
 However, Rainier refuses to take it lying down, knowing that the bank's directors approved every loan.
 His wife Cécile and the union representative Arlette suggest he sue his former employers.
 Determined not to be the scapegoat, and anxious to avoid possible criminal charges, Rainier sets out to prove the bank's responsibility for this and other shady transactions.

-But a senior bank manager who has been sacked is, he finds, unemployable.
-And even though he breaks into the bank's archives to find incriminating evidence, nobody believes a disgruntled ex-employee.
-The Chevalier d'Aven gets five years in prison and the bank is exonerated in the eyes of the world, having been the innocent victim of a cunning crook and an incompetent manager.
-Since everybody agrees that Rainier could conduct a perfect business lunch, he ends up training young hopefuls in this subtle art.
+But as a senior bank manager who has been sacked, he finds he has become unemployable.
+He breaks into the bank's archives and finds incriminating evidence, but nobody believes him, assuming he is just a disgruntled ex-employee.
+The Chevalier d'Aven gets five years in prison and the bank is exonerated in the eyes of the world, having apparently been the innocent victim of a cunning crook and an incompetent manager.
+Since everyone agrees that Rainier could conduct a perfect business lunch, he ultimately ends up training young hopefuls in this subtle art.